royhymamaria/qa-portfolio/README.md

 I am a Software Test Engineer with **5 years of experience** across multiple domains and industries, including **2 years hands-on in test automation**.

-My background spans finance, telecommunications, and IT service management — giving me a broad understanding of how quality fits into different business contexts.

-I am currently based in **New Zealand**, actively looking for new opportunities, and continuously upskilling to stay relevant in a fast-moving industry.

 ---

 ## 🛠️ Key Skills